- KITCHEN & BAR

 Our most helpful resources for owning artisan crafted pieces

-Caring for your copper sink is surprisingly easy, they’re virtually maintenance free.
+Caring for your copper sink is surprisingly easy, they are virtually maintenance free.
 For basic cleaning simply use a mild soap and water—other cleaners are not necessary.

-Regardless of which SoLuna patina you choose, a copper finish is a living finish and never really stops changing in color.
 The gradual evolution of a copper finish is an interesting process.
 As the surface ages and mellows it becomes even more handsome.
-If you like, you can greatly reduce this change with the use of wax (see below).
+If you like, you can greatly reduce this change with the use of wax (or lacquer, when applicable).